simeononsecurity/simeononsecurity.ch/content/articles/deep-dive-into-security-automation_-strategies-and-implementation/index.en.md

 **Open source tools** offer flexibility and customization, making them ideal for organizations with specific requirements.
 However, they may require more in-house expertise for maintenance and support.

 On the other hand, _commercial tools_ often provide comprehensive support, regular updates, and integration with other security solutions.
-They are suitable for organizations seeking a more streamlined and standardized approach to security automation.
+They are suitable for organizations seeking a more simplified and standardized approach to security automation.

 You need to carefully evaluate the **cost, features, and support** offered by both open source and commercial tools to align with the organization's security automation goals and resources.